Is insurance tax deductible?

 When insurance is not deductible

-• Key-person life insurance: Policy on a key employee where the company is the beneficiary — not deductible
+• Key-person life insurance: generally not deductible when the company is the beneficiary

 What records to keep